Non-commutative crepant resolutions of toric singularities with divisor class group of rank one: Introduction

 \section{Introduction}

-The notion of non-commutative crepant resolutions (NCCRs) is introduced in \cite{VdB04a} as a virtual space of crepant resolutions of a given Gorenstein normal singularity.
-After that, NCCRs turn out to have deep connections with Cohen-Macaulay representation theory \cite{Iya07b,Yos90}, higher Auslander-Reiten theory \cite{Han24a,Iya07a,Tom25b}, Calabi-Yau algebras \cite{IR} and additive categorification of cluster algebras \cite{AIR15,BMRRT,HI22}.
-The existence of NCCRs is proven for quotient singularities \cite{Iya07a,Tom24}, compound Du Val singularities having crepant resolutions \cite{Vdb04b}, Du Val del Pezzo cones \cite{Tom25a,VdB04a}, some toric singularities and so on \cite{Han23,Har,SVdB17}.
-In these cases, NCCRs give rich information to their geometry, derived categories and Cohen-Macaulay representations.
+The notion of non-commutative crepant resolutions (NCCRs) was introduced by \cite{VdB04a} as a virtual space of crepant resolutions of a given Gorenstein normal singularity, motivated by the derived McKay correspondence \cite{BKR}.
+Since then, NCCRs have turned out to have deep connections with Cohen--Macaulay representation theory \cite{Iya07b,Yos90}, higher Auslander--Reiten theory \cite{Han24a,Iya07a,Tom25b}, Calabi--Yau algebras \cite{IR}, additive categorification of cluster algebras \cite{AIR15,BMRRT,HI22} and related topics.
+The existence of NCCRs has been established for several important classes of singularities, including quotient singularities \cite{Iya07a,Tom24}, compound Du Val singularities having crepant resolutions \cite{Vdb04b}, Du Val del Pezzo cones \cite{Tom25a,VdB04a}, some toric singularities, and so on \cite{Han25,Har,SVdB17}.
+In these cases, NCCRs provide rich information about their geometry, derived categories and Cohen--Macaulay representations.

-For toric singularities, it is convenient to restrict ourselves to toric NCCRs which are NCCRs given by a direct sum of divisorial modules.
-For a Gorenstein toric singularity $R$, the existence of toric NCCRs is proven if $\dim R\leq3$ \cite{Bro}, $\Cl(R)$ is torsion, $\Cl(R)\cong\mathbb{Z}$ \cite{VdB04a} or some other cases \cite{HN,Mat22,SVdB20a,SVdB20b}.
-We remark here that there exists a Gorenstein toric singularity $R$ with $\dim R=4$ and $\Cl(R)\cong\mathbb{Z}^2$ such that $R$ has an NCCR, but has {\it no} toric NCCRs \cite{SVdB17,SVdB20a}.
-Based on these facts, it is conjectured that all Gorenstein toric singularities have NCCRs.
+For toric singularities, it is natural to focus on toric NCCRs, namely NCCRs given by a direct sum of divisorial modules.
+For a Gorenstein toric singularity $R$, the existence of toric NCCRs is known in several cases: for instance, when $\dim R\leq3$ \cite{Bro}, when $\Cl(R)$ is torsion, when $\Cl(R)\cong\mathbb{Z}$ \cite{VdB04a} and in some further cases \cite{HN,Mat22,SVdB20a,SVdB20b}.
+On the other hand, there exists a Gorenstein toric singularity $R$ with $\dim R=4$ and $\Cl(R)\cong\mathbb{Z}^2$ such that $R$ has an NCCR, but has {\it no} toric NCCRs \cite{SVdB17,SVdB20a}.
+These results form part of the broader expectation that all Gorenstein toric singularities admit NCCRs.